ShaneSutro/Vestaboard/README.md

 Formatter().convert('Oh hi!')
 # Returns [15, 8, 0, 8, 9, 37]
 ```
+There is no limit to the number of letters you can convert.
+If you need to create a row with exactly 22 characters, you can use the `.convertLine()` method instead.

 To split by word, pass in the argument `byWord=True` along with your input string: